 There are many federal regulations that cover the training required for those driving large commercial vehicles and especially what are called longer combination vehicles (LCV’s), for example.
 The Federal Motor Carrier Safety Administration (FMCSA) regulations require training and certification for drivers behind the wheel of these vehicles.
 Their employers must not allow untrained drivers to operate these trucks.
 An unqualified truck driver can cause a catastrophic accident that leads to severe injury or death.

-Atlanta truck accident lawyer Charles Scholle knows that truck driver training and certification are vital to the safe operation of these massive and heavy vehicles.
+The team of Atlanta truck accident lawyers at Scholle Law, with our founder Charles Scholle, know that truck driver training and certification are vital to the safe operation of these massive and heavy vehicles.
 The victims of improperly trained or untrained truck drivers are often either seriously injured or lose their lives due to a lack of care for those sharing the road with them.
-Untrained driver truck accident lawyer Charles Scholle provides support for both medical care and legal representation in these often very serious crashes.
-He vigorously pursues those responsible to recover what victims deserve after a major truck accident.
+Untrained driver truck accident lawyer Charles Scholle and the Scholle Law team of lawyers and legal professionals, provide support for both medical care and legal representation in these often very serious crashes.
+We vigorously pursue those responsible to recover what victims deserve after a major truck accident.

 Under Code of Federal Regulations, 49 sections 380 et seq., the requirements for both drivers and operators for the proper training and certification of drivers is set out in detail.
 These regulations not only establish the training required, they also establish testing requirements and the proper administration of testing by qualified instructors, especially with regard to LCV operation.
 There are many aspects of this training that includes such things as safe evasive maneuvers to avoid accident, safe carrying of hazardous materials and many other aspects of safe driving.
 The law in Georgia mirrors the federal law in that our state adopts the federal regulations and requires that trucking companies follow these stringent safety requirements.

-Atlanta lack of driver training truck accident lawyer Charles Scholle and the Law Office of Scholle Law, is dedicated to pursuing justice on behalf of our clients.
-With the expertise and experience needed when dealing with large insurance companies, attorney Charles Scholle is dedicated to helping both you and your family recover after a truck crash.
-His reputation for excellence in law practice was earned through hard work and skill that he will put to work for you.
+Metro Atlanta lack of driver training truck accident lawyer Charles Scholle and Scholle Law are dedicated to pursuing justice on behalf of our clients.
+With the expertise and experience needed when dealing with large insurance companies, Charles Scholle and our legal team are devoted to helping both you and your family recover after a truck crash.
+Our reputation for excellence in law practice was earned through hard work and skill that we will put to work for you.

-CALL NOW TO SCHEDULE A FREE CONSULTATION REGARDING YOUR LACK OF DRIVER TRAINING TRUCK ACCIDENT WITH CHARLES SCHOLLE in Atlanta at 770-717-5100 and toll free at 1-866-972-5287
+CALL NOW TO SCHEDULE A FREE CONSULTATION REGARDING YOUR LACK OF DRIVER TRAINING TRUCK ACCIDENT WITH SCHOLLE LAW in metro Atlanta at 770-717-5100 and toll free at 1-866-972-5287

 Please contact Scholle Law or call toll-free 1-866-972-5287 or in Atlanta (770) 717-5100 to set up a free consultation with no obligation to discuss your lack of driver training truck accident.